 To begin changing the way the Church operates in the 21st century, we have identified a handful of priorities.
-They will not transform all Church-wide structures and governance
+They will not transform all Church-wide structures and governance to create the network we envision, but taken together, we see them as critical first steps and enablers of further change:

 - We must evolve and focus the scope of our Church-wide agenda, including the breadth of issues addressed in General Convention legislative sessions, more keenly on local faith formation and local mission that enables and accelerates local innovation and adaptation. - For the scope that remains at the Church-wide level, we must create clearer, more effective, and more accountable leadership to define agendas, set direction, develop expertise around complex issues and their implications, make tough choices, and pursue bold and disruptive ideas where appropriate.
-This has implications for the General Convention, Executive Council, Chief Executive functions, and for the Church's Committees, Commissions, Agencies and Boards (CCABs). - Once a direction is set for the Church-wide work, we must empower a streamlined and accountable staff to build capacity across our Church and act as network catalysts and network builders-without losing our rich institutional memory or passion for mission and ministry.
+This has implications for the General Convention, Executive Council, Chief Executive functions, and for the Church's Committees, Commissions, Agencies and Boards (CCABs). - Once a direction is set for the Church-wide work, we must empower a streamlined and accountable staff to build capacity across our Church and act as network catalysts and network builders without losing our rich institutional memory or passion for mission and ministry.
 This staff must be directed and supervised by professionals with deep and relevant expertise and experience.
-The scope of mission-related staff work should be specific and time-bound. - We must create a Church-wide structure that is accountable for following the direction that is set, ensuring a high quality of work and driving effective use of resources.
+The scope of missionrelated staff work should be specific and time-bound. - We must create a Church-wide structure that is accountable for following the direction that is set, ensuring a high quality of work and driving effective use of resources.
 This means that Church-wide staff must set clear objectives at the start of any project or endeavor, and track and report clear progress.